Fact checkedFact Checked

 Common questions include “How long does it take to heal from trauma”?
 And “How long does it take to heal from trauma with (or without) therapy”?

 Unfortunately, there is no single definitive answer.
-Every person has their own unique circumstances and unique reactions to those circumstances.
+Every person has their unique circumstances and unique reactions to those circumstances.
 What is important is that, throughout the healing process, you are patient with yourself and acknowledge that recovery may take time.

 Consider seeking the guidance of a qualified mental health professional, as they can provide you with the necessary tools and techniques to manage your symptoms and regain control over your life.